-If you have experienced tooth loss from tooth decay, gum disease, or injury, or you’ve had multiple teeth removed; you are a good candidate and likely familiar with dentures.
+If you have experienced tooth loss from tooth decay, gum disease, or injury or had multiple teeth removed, you are a good candidate and likely familiar with dentures.
 You also likely have questions about them, such as what they are, what they do, and how they work.
 Let’s look closer at this traditional and commonly used oral care treatment.

 Modern dentures are typically made of a very hard resin but are more fragile than your natural teeth and wear down after about five years, requiring replacement.
 They also tend to chip or even crack if not properly maintained.
-The supporting “gums” of dentures are usually made of a flexible polymer that melds with your natural gum line.
+Dentures’ supporting “gums” are usually made of a flexible polymer that melds with your natural gum line.

-An obvious reason to choose dentures is to regain your smile after the loss of multiple teeth, but additional benefits also make them a wise and popular choice.
+An obvious reason to choose dentures is to regain your smile after losing multiple teeth, but additional benefits make them a wise and popular choice.

 We need our teeth to provide support to our face and jaw bone.
 As such, dentures aid in maintaining stability to our cheeks and mouth, filling out the profile of the face.
 Dentures can also take the place of natural teeth that are damaged or causing significant pain, and they allow you to chew properly and keep your body nourished with the healthy food you need.

 Dentures make it easier to speak as well.
-When we were kids and our baby teeth fell out, we quickly learned it was tricky to talk normally.
-The gap where a tooth used to be makes our words sound goofy and the same thing happens with adults and elderly people but properly fitted dentures can restore an engaging voice.
+When we were kids, and our baby teeth fell out, we quickly learned it was tricky to talk normally.
+The gap where a tooth used to make our words sound goofy, and the same happens with adults and older adults, but properly fitted dentures can restore an engaging voice.

-Dentures generally come in three different types; Conventional, Immediate, and Overdenture.
+Dentures generally come in three types; Conventional, Immediate, and Overdenture.

-These are full, removable dentures which are fitted to your mouth after all teeth are removed and tissue is fully healed.
+These are full, removable dentures fitted to your mouth after all teeth are removed, and tissue is fully healed.

-This type of denture is placed immediately after remaining teeth are removed, which means patients don’t have to wait through the entire healing process.
+This type of denture is placed immediately after the remaining teeth are removed, so patients don’t have to wait through the entire healing process.

-Overdentures make use of healthy teeth to help provide stability and preserve the integrity of the jaw bone.
+Overdentures use healthy teeth to help provide stability and preserve the integrity of the jaw bone.

-As is the case with most every major oral procedure, it will take a while to get used to the feel of new dentures.
-It typically takes several weeks before irritation and soreness subside and sometimes the dentures will feel loose but that is part of the interim period when cheek and tongue muscles get used to their new neighbors.
+As with almost every major oral procedure, it will take a while to get used to the feel of new dentures.
+It typically takes several weeks before irritation and soreness subside.
+Sometimes the dentures will feel loose, but that is part of the interim period when cheek and tongue muscles get used to their new neighbors.

-Everyone is different and every experience is different but there are several go-to habits to adopt to help you adjust to new dentures.
+Everyone is different, and every experience is different, but there are several go-to habits to help you adjust to new dentures.